English Word Origins: Stunning Insights You Never Knew

 7. Whiskey

-Surprising Origin: From Old Irish uisge beatha, meaning “water of life.”
-Over time, uisge evolved into “whiskey.”
+– Surprising Origin: This word comes from the Old Irish uisge beatha, translating to water of life.
+Over time, uisge evolved into the modern term we know today.

 8. Pandemic

-Modern Meaning: An outbreak of disease across countries or continents.
+– Modern Meaning: A disease outbreak that spreads across countries or continents.

-Surprising Origin: From Greek pan- (all) and demos (people), meaning something affecting everyone.
+– Surprising Origin: From the Greek pan- (all) and demos (people), which indicates something that significantly impacts everyone—a reflection of the interconnected world we live in.

 9. Robot